-Acre is part urban farm – with a whopping 2500 square metres of agricultural land – and part home-style eatery, all set on the roof of ecologically responsible shopping centre Burwood Brickworks, which opened on Friday.
+Acre is part urban farm – with a whopping 2500 square metres of agricultural land – and part home-style eatery, all set on the roof of ecologically responsible shopping centre Burwood Brickworks.

 Fruits and vegetables grow in large garden plots all over the roof, housed in planter boxes and a hydroponic greenhouse.
 Jerusalem artichokes, eggplants, pumpkins, tomatoes, blood oranges and beetroot are just some of the 60 types of produce grown here, while inside the greenhouse there are 11,000 seedlings, soon to become leafy greens, herbs and micro-greens.
 There’s also a vertical strawberry garden, and even a quail coop.